jeffbbz/jeffbbz/README.md

 ## :tv: What else?

-I'm also a video artist and a collector of cassette tapes!
+I'm also a :video_camera: video artist and a collector of :musical_note: cassette tapes!

 <!--